maixnor/wu-quartz/content/L7 DMBB.md

 - ROI is: Income + interest expense / investment
 	- normally not included - but for this course it needs to be
 	- also for residual income
+- "Final Exam: IF there is profit and interest expense then we need to add interest expense back into profit"
+- investment center manager: residual income is best ratio